 We look for consistency in our cattle.
 Use of vastly different types of parentage will result in big differences in progeny and not a mid-parent average as suggested by Breedplan.
 If selection is solely on Breedplan data then that is all that will be achieved.
 To our way of thinking, good data and profitability are not the same thing.

 Selecting and culling vigorously means we maintain the strengths of our genetics and improve the weakness within each breed.
-Less than half the male born stud stock make it to be breeding bulls.
-Likewise for the stud stock females.

 Our points of difference